gautesl/connectedhomeip/docs/_sources/examples/all-clusters-minimal-app/nrfconnect/README.md.txt

 [nRF Connect platform overview](../../../../../guides/nrfconnect_platform_overview.md) to read more about the platform structure and dependencies.

-The Matter device that runs the all clusters application is controlled by the Matter controller device over the Thread protocol.
-By default, the Matter device has Thread disabled, and it should be paired with Matter controller and get configuration from it.
-Some actions required before establishing full communication are described below.
+By default, the Matter accessory device has IPv6 networking disabled.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
+You have to make the device discoverable manually (for security reasons).
+See [Bluetooth LE advertising](#bluetooth-le-advertising) to learn how to do this.
+The controller must get the commissioning information from the Matter accessory device and provision the device into the network.

+You can test this application remotely over the Thread or the Wi-Fi protocol, which in either case requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.

 ### Bluetooth LE advertising